-StarGlider is the legendary (for non-PC systems that is) wireframe 3D action shooter developed by Argonaut Software and Realtime Games.
-One of the first of its kind ever.
-As typical for many games of that period, the game was a huge success on the Spectrum, Commodore 64, and Atari ST (which is undoubtedly the best version)-- but fared quite poorly on the PC.
+StarGlider is the legendary wireframe 3D action shooter developed by Argonaut Software and Realtime Games.
+It was also one of the first of its kind.
+As typical for many games of that period, it was a huge success on the Spectrum, Commodore 64, and Atari ST (undoubtedly the best version) – but fared quite poorly on the PC.

 With revolutionary spaceflight dynamics and a long list of innovative features, StarGlider ranks as one of the most underrated space sims of all time.
-Too bad we can't offer the wonderful novella for download here because its author, James Follett, is planning to re-publish it as a commercial novel (yes, the novella is that good :)) Two thumbs up!
+Too bad we can't offer the wonderful novella for download here because its author, James Follett, is planning to re-publish it as a commercial novel (yes, the novella is that good :)) Two thumbs up!Reviewed by: Underdogs